rogtobias/CS-Word-Counter/README.md

 ## Known Bugs

 _There is a bug.
 Only the test words from the test file will be counted if the user happens to use one of those words.
 When the user puts in a word that's not in the tests, the counted words return 0 after going through the for loop and then if statement.
 Ironically the user word is being put into the proper variable and as well with the sentence.
-The sentence has been confirmed to be put into an array, but the CountRepeats function won't run on the user's inputted word, unless its one of the test words._
+The sentence has been confirmed to be put into an array, but the CountRepeats function won't run on the user's inputted word, unless its one of the test words.

+Bug has been fixed.
+There was a whitespace after the inputted word, so I trimmed the user's inputted word.
+It also brought light to punctuation, so I replace commas, periods, and question marks with no space.
+It won't be able to handle more punctuation without RegEx._

 ## Support and contact details